 People Data Labs provides its customers with easy access to work emails and social media account details of over 70 percent of the decision makers in the US, UK and Canada.
 The company scrapes this data from various sources online and on its website, People Data Labs explains that it can even deliver this data straight to its customers, saying:

 - EU to create major biometric database

-- Also check out the best cloud databases of 2019
+- Also check out our roundup of the best cloud databases